 While Rabbi Ishmael's argument is somewhat inventive and based on a wordplay with the original Hebrew that we might not find convincing today, it still demonstrates concretely that the unborn child was understood to be a living human.
 His argument only works because he and those he is speaking to all agree that an embryo is a living human inside another living human.
-The fact that this interpretation is recorded in the Talmud means that the ancient Rabbinic tradition regarded it as canonical oral law.
+The fact that the Talmud records this interpretation means that the ancient Rabbinic tradition regarded it as canonical oral law.

-The book of Enoch describes "the smiting of the embryo in the womb, that it may pass away," as being literally demonically inspired (1 Enoch 69:12).
+The book of Enoch describes "the smiting of the embryo in the womb that it may pass away," as being literally demonically inspired (1 Enoch 69:12).
 The book of Enoch represents a completely different strand of Judaism than Josephus or Rabbi Ishmael, yet agrees with them on the evil of abortion.
-This book was well known to early Christians and is even referred to in the New Testament book of Jude.
+This book was well known to early Christians.
+The New Testament book of Jude even alludes to it.
 Christians did not see the book as inspired or authoritative, of course, but their awareness of it and positive view of some of its teachings are worth noting.

 One Jewish apocalyptic visionary work known as the Sibylline Oracles (written sometime between the 100 B.C. and 100 A.D.) predicts:

 "Those who licentiously defiled the flesh; and all who loosed the maiden’s girdle for secret intercourse; and all who caused abortions; and all who unlawfully cast away their offspring; and sorcerers and sorceresses with them; the wrath of the heavenly and immortal God shall drive all these against a pillar around which in a circle flows an unending river of fire," (Sibylline Oracles 2.280-84).